Chapter 7 Bankruptcy Rules Overview

 If you have a certain amount of income left over every month after paying creditors, you will fail the means test.

-Who is Ineligible for Chapter 7 Bankruptcy
+Who Is Ineligible To File Chapter 7 Bankruptcy?

 - A previous debt was discharged within the past eight years under Chapter 7